The 7 Most Beautiful & Unique Beaches on Hawaii’s Big Island ๐Ÿ–๏ธ๐ŸŒบ

 Reaching Papakลlea is an adventure in itself, it requires either a 2.5-mile hike (each way in the full sun) or a ride in an unregulated (and slightly controversial) local 4×4 vehicle.

 But if you tough out the hike, you’ll be rewarded with stunning views and the rare sight of the olive-hued sands tucked inside a volcanic cinder cone.
 Don’t expect a truly “green” beach.
 The olive color is slight but distinct.
-Just remember, it’s illegal to take sand from a beach in Hawaii, so leave those olive crystals where you found them.

 Papakลlea is perfect for adventurous travelers and nature lovers who are up for a hike to experience one of the most unique beaches on the planet.
 I don’t recommend this one for families with younger kids, it can be a little tricky to get down to the beach from the trail.

-Facilities:ย There are no official facilities, parking, or lifeguards at Papakลlea.
+Facilities: There are no official facilities, parking, or lifeguards at Papakลlea.
 Visitors must park near South Point and hike from there.
 Bring plenty of water, sunscreen, and snacks, as there are no services on-site.

 Find Your Perfect Big Island Beach!